The-Bumble-BEE/PCB_cost_optimizer/README.md

 # PCB_cost_optimizer
 Analyzis "all" components on a pcb and suggest new part combinations for expensiv parts
 # How to use
-1.Download the folder "running" \n
+	1.Download the folder "running"
-2. install all packages that you havn´t installed \n
+	2. install all packages that you havn´t installed
 	3. start the programm with python (3.12.7)

 # Current Features
 ## 1. Kicad PCB optimizer